yeastrc/proxl-import-metamorpheus/README.md

 Use this program to convert the results of a MetaMorpheus cross-linking analysis to proxl XML suitable for import into the proxl web application.

-This is a **very** basic MetaMorpheus converter, I am currently working with the MetaMorpheus authors to make the converter more robust.
-As of this writing, only DSS and DSSO are supported, and only the default fixed (Carbamidomethyl of C. and Carbamidomethyl of U.) and variable (Oxidation of M.) modifications are supported.

-After working with MetaMorpheus authors, I expect all cross-linkers and modification types to be supported with minimal user input.
+As of this writing, only DSS and DSSO cross-linkers are supported.
+Loop-link results are not supported because of a bug in the pepXML output for loop-links.

 How To Run
 -------------